2021 Munster abuse case: Victim impact statements

 Victim impact statements were made by each set of foster parents on behalf of the children, as well as by the eldest three children in the family.
 The boy, who was not present in the court, stated in a written statement that what his family had done to him had "changed [his] whole life", and that he thought that "[his] old family should go to jail for a long time for what they put [him] and [his] brothers and sister through."
 He further stated that he didn't believe his family should ever be permitted to be near children again.
 His siblings' statements, also written, were both two sentences long: the girl saying that her parents had "ruined [her] childhood and didn't even care about [her].
 I wasn't loved when I was younger."
 The younger boy said that he didn't "feel safe about them not being in prison.
 I had no happy childhood."

 The impact of the abuse on the development and welfare of the children was further revealed by the victim impact statements issued by their foster parents.
 The foster mother of the eldest boy revealed in her statement that the boy "couldn't believe" that his bedroom was clean, and that the bed-sheets were changed regularly.
 She described him as being so thin upon arrival that "you could nearly see through his skin".
 She soon brought the boy to see a doctor and barber—the boy, nine years old at the time, had never been to a barber before.
-The boy reportedly couldn't understand that the kitchen was so full of food, and would "proudly show off the contents off the fridge" to any visitors to the house.
+The boy reportedly couldn't understand that the kitchen was so full of food, and would "proudly show off the contents of the fridge" to any visitors to the house.
 She described what the children had endured as "unthinkable" and "inexcusable".